sintri/CK3-Conflict-Helper/README.md

 # CK3-Conflict-Helper
-    <b>WIP Should be relatively stable now but use at your own risk</b>
+<b>WIP Should be relatively stable now but use at your own risk</b><br>
-    Do you hvae more mods than off the shelf compatibility patches can support?
+Do you hvae more mods than off the shelf compatibility patches can support?<br>
-    Do you want to make sure you're catching all possible conflicts?
+Do you want to make sure you're catching all possible conflicts?<br>
-    Do you know what you're doing?
+Do you know what you're doing?<br>
-    If you answered yes to all of the above hopefully this tool can make life easier.
+If you answered yes to all of the above hopefully this tool can make life easier.<br>
 ## Outputs
     MyCompPatch - Every detected conflicting file will be placed into this folder along with a descriptor.mod, merge into this to handle basic merge conflicts.
     Mod Folders - Contains files that have conflicts with other mods, grouped by mods